 Anonymous VPN stores the connection logs.
 This means they keep the information of which servers you have accessed and how much data you have downloaded through them.

-This means that in case of a deeper investigation by the law enforcement, you could be possibly exposed.
+This means that in case of a deeper investigation by law enforcement, you could possibly be exposed.

 Anonymous VPN Cons

 Servers and Locations: Where are the rest?

 Anonymous VPN network consists of 25 servers across the same amount of countries.

 The servers are mostly located in Europe.
 There are also servers in the US, Australia, and Africa.
 You won’t find any servers in South America, unfortunately.